ymlai87416/CarND-Capstone/report/control.md

 The yaw controller performs the following
 * Find out the angular_velocity<sub>current</sub> = angular_velocity<sub>propose</sub> / linear_velocity<sub>propose</sub> *
 linear_velocity<sub>current</sub>
-* Check if the any violation against max lateral acceleration
+* Check if any violation against max lateral acceleration
-* Check if there are any violation against the limit of steering angle. (around +/- 8 in this project)
+* Check if there is any violation against the limit of steering angle. (around +/- 8 in this project)
-* Finally, it return an angle in rad for steering.
+* Finally, it returns an angle in rad for steering.

-Brake is controlled by a the logic in `src/twist/twist_controller.py` line 85-91
+Brake is controlled by the logic in `src/twist/twist_controller.py` line 85-91

-* If the velocity is lower than 0.1ms<sup>-1</sup>, the car apply the brake at 700Nm too stop the car.
+* If the velocity is lower than 0.1ms<sup>-1</sup>, the car applies the brake at 700Nm too stop the car.
 * If the throttle is lower than 0.1 and e(t) of PID control is small, consider the car is decelerating and apply the brake accordingly.

 ### Throttle PID controller

-Throttle PID controller control the speed of the vehicle.
-It control acceleration and deceleration and does not need many parameters in order to work.
+Throttle PID controller controls the speed of the vehicle by throttle values.
+It is very simple and does not need many parameters in order to work.

 In this project, throttle PID controller has the following parameters
 * Kp = 0.3